Gay marriage bans fall in Idaho, Nevada after high court decision

 But South Carolina officials also stood their ground.
 “Until the courts rule on the matter, (we) will seek to uphold our state constitution,” Attorney General Alan Wilson said on Tuesday.

-Additional reporting by Lawrence Hurley in Washington, Harriet McLeod in South Carolina, Keith Coffman in Boulder, Zachary Fagenson in Miami, Laura Zuckerman in Salmon, Idaho, Alexia Shurmur in Las Vegas, and Sandra Chereb in Carson City
+Additional reporting by Lawrence Hurley in Washington, Harriet McLeod in South Carolina, Keith Coffman in Boulder, Zachary Fagenson in Miami, Laura Zuckerman in Salmon, Idao, and Alexia Shurmur in Las Vegas; Writing by David Adams, Steve Gorman and Daniel Wallis; Editing by Jim Loney and Sandra Maler